The Best Rivers In Ontario For Trout And Steelhead

 There are sections of the upper river that have good brook trout fishing and maybe a brown trout or two.

-Access is good in the lower areas especially around the Rouge Park area
+Access is good in the lower areas, especially around the Rouge Park area

-The South-Western Rivers are the rivers that are on the west side of the city of Toronto and go all the way south to the Niagara River.
-These rivers are more urban and are often close to some larger cities but that doesn’t mean that they aren’t some of the best rivers in Ontario to fish for trout steelhead and salmon.
+These rivers are more urban and are often close to larger cities, but that doesn’t mean they aren’t some of the best rivers in Ontario to fish for trout, steelhead, and salmon.

-Although some of these rivers run through cities, many of them are often set down in a ravine or valley and often still have the look and feel of a wild natural river once you get down to the river to fish.
+Although some of these rivers run through cities, many are often set down in a ravine or valley and often still have the look and feel of a wild natural river once you get down to the river to fish.

 Fishing The Humber River